This Texas chili recipe is authentic, meaty, just the right amount of spicy, and not a chili bean in sight. Learn how to make your own Texas chili.

 Does Texas Chili Have Beans?

-However, as with any cook, you are the one making the recipe, so if you'd like to include BEANS in your Texas chili, go for it.
-Use just about any bean - kidney beans, black beans, several white bean varieties work nicely.
+However, you are the one making the recipe, so if you'd like to include BEANS in your Texas chili, go for it.
+Use just about any beans - kidney beans, black beans, several white bean varieties work nicely.

 What Makes Texas Chili Different from Other Chilis?